 When this setup is ready, you need some more things like background, camera, lens, tripod, flashes and MIOPS sound activated camera trigger.
 I choose a black background for my shots but you can choose any according to your taste.

 Any camera that has a manual mode and can fire external flashes can be used for this type of photography.
 For the lens, it’s advisable to use 100mm or bigger focal length lens so your camera is far enough from colors and safe from splashes.
-You will need two flashes with a black background but if your background is white or any other colour, you may need extra flashes for the background.
+You will need two flashes with a black background but if your background is white or any other color, you may need extra flashes for the background.

 You also need colors to put on the speaker.
 You can use acrylic colors but make sure you choose bright shades.
 Also, arrange some small plastic spoons or syringe to put colors on the speaker.
 And of course, you’ll need a room that can be darkened and you are allowed to make modern art using color splashes on the walls of the room.